 As the coolant travels through the system, it picks up heat.
 The flow of the coolant, takes it to the radiator, where heat dissipates into the air.

 As a result, the water pump helps the engine, maintain an optimum operating temperature.

-Once the coolant has flowed around the engine; it is taken by hoses to the radiator; usually at the front of the vehicle; where the coolant is cooled, by the movement of air over the radiator cooling fins.
-It then exits the radiator and flows back into the pump; where the process starts over.
+So, a vehicle’s pump uses impeller blades, and centrifugal force, to move the engine coolant through the engine.
+Once that happens, it move on to the radiator.
+Then, the coolant is cooled, by the movement of air, over the radiator cooling fins.
+Next, it exits the radiator and flows back into the pump, where the process starts over.

-So, A grinding noise from the pump indicates worn bearings.
-Consequently, it’s easier to get a new pump.
+So, a grinding noise from the pump indicates worn bearings.
+And, it’s easier to just get a new pump.

-Consequently, A coolant leak from the pump could be a sign that the shaft seal; or the gasket that sits between the pump and the engine has failed.
-So, If it’s the shaft seal; the entire pump will need to be replaced.
-But, if it’s the gasket the pump can be removed; a new gasket fitted and the original pump replaced.
+A coolant leak from the pump could be a sign that; the shaft seal or the gasket, that sits between the pump and the engine has failed.

-At the same time; check that all of the hoses are intact and not leaking.
-Some modern water pumps have plastic impellers (fan blades) and these sometimes break.
-This leads to vibrations which in turn cause the pump to fail.
+At the same time, check that all of the hoses are intact and not leaking.
+Some modern pumps, have plastic impellers (fan blades) and these sometimes break.
+This leads to vibrations, which in turn cause the pump to fail.